Subscribe for updates

 Compensate candidates for work assessments

 Assessments are a valuable tool for evaluating a candidate’s skills—but they can require a significant time investment.
-Compensating candidates for work assessments acknowledges this effort and helps candidates feel appreciated for their time and expertise.
+Compensating candidates for skill assessments acknowledges this effort and helps candidates feel appreciated for their time and expertise.

 Provide feedback to rejected candidates